microsoft/health-architectures/Postman/README.md

 26. Click **New client secret**.
 27. Enter a name for the secret in the **Description** field.
 28. Click **Add**.
-29. Copy the secret **Value** and securely store it somewhere (you will need this later when you configure your Postman environment).
+29. Copy the secret **Value** and securely store it somewhere (you will need this when you configure your Postman environment).

 For more information on registering client applications in AAD, please review the [Service Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-service-azure-ad-client-app) and [Confidential Client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) documentation for Azure API for FHIR.